sdiehl/write-you-a-haskell/004_type_systems.md

 -----

 In the study of programming language semantics, logical statements are written in a specific logical notation.
-A property, for our purposes will be a fact about the type of a term and written with the following notation:
+A property, for our purposes, will be a fact about the type of a term.
+It is written with the following notation:

 $$
 1 : \t{Nat}